Probing AGN Feedback in Dwarf Galaxies with Spatially Resolved NIR Coronal Lines from JWST: Discussion

 where $L_{\mathrm{[Si\,VI], ext.corr}}$ is the extinction-corrected [Si\,VI] luminosity and $n_e$ is the electron density, measured from the [S\,II] $\lambda\lambda$6716, 6731 line ratios, obtained from Gemini/GMOS spectra or Keck/LRIS spectra \citep{2020ApJ...905..166L}.
 We caution that the $n_e$ we adopt from the [S\,II] doublet likely traces lower-ionization NLR gas rather than the coronal line–emitting region itself \citep{2019MNRAS.486.4290B, 2020MNRAS.498.4150D}.
 If the CLR is denser than the [S\,II]-emitting gas, our assumed $n_e$ is underestimated and the inferred outflow masses and rates should be treated as upper limits.
+Additionally, the value of the outflow mass will increase proportionally if we assume sub-solar metallicities for $\mathrm{(Z/Z_\odot)}$.

 The calculations of the mass, momentum, and kinetic energy outflow rates depend on the spatial extent of the outflows which we calculate in Section \ref{sec:Determining the extent of the CL} and discuss in Section \ref{ref:CLR}.
 Specifically, the energetics are calculated by summing up quantities over individual spaxels: